Sept. 10, 2021

 June 2, 2021

-Prof. Zajj Daugherty is the recipient of the Division of Science
+Prof. Zajj Daugherty is the recipient of the 2021 Division of

-This award recognizes both the creativity and commitment of a
+Assessment Award.
+This award recognizes both the creativity and

-full-time faculty member and the impact that she has had on student
+commitment of a full-time faculty member and the impact on student